jeferssonalex/jeferssonalex.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an Assistant Professor (Lecturer) in Computer Vision at the University of Sheffield, United Kingdom.
-He used to hold a position as Associate Professor at the Universidade Federal de Minas Gerais, Brazil (2013 - 2022).
+I used to hold a position as Associate Professor at the Universidade Federal de Minas Gerais, Brazil (2013 - 2022).

 My research balances both computational challenges and their applications.
 Besides always aiming at excellence and impacting results in Computer Science, I am especially interested in inter-, cross-, multidisciplinary research.
 I see the connection with other areas of knowledge as an opportunity to develop cutting-edge research with high possibilities for impacting directly on economic, social, and environmental aspects.